MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_06_Working_with_variables_arrays_and_hash_tables.md

     module: 'Module 6: Working with variables, arrays, and hash tables'
 ---

-# Lab answer key: Using variables, arrays, and hash tables in PowerShell
+# Using variables, arrays, and hash tables in PowerShell

 ## Exercise 1: Working with variable types